tanupoo/lorawan-ssas/README.md

 It should run in the same host on which lrwssas.py runs.
 The REST option is required.
 For this, You have to specify "rest = true" in the mongodb.conf.

 To check whether your mongodb can have REST API, you can use the following command for example.

     curl -d '{"a":1}' http://localhost:28017/aaa/

+If your configuration is correct, you can get a response like below:

+    { "ok" : true }

 The port number 28017 may be different in your system.